microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Add-EntraScopedRoleMembership.md

 The example shows how to add a user to the specified role within the specified administrative unit.

-- `-ObjectId` Paramater specifies the ID of an administrative unit.
+- `-ObjectId` Parameter specifies the ID of an administrative unit.
-- `-RoleObjectId` Paramater specifies the ID of a directory role.
+- `-RoleObjectId` Parameter specifies the ID of a directory role.
-- `-RoleMemberInfo` Paramater specifies a RoleMemberInfo object.
+- `-RoleMemberInfo` Parameter specifies a RoleMemberInfo object.

 ## Parameters